laoshanxi/app-mesh/doc/CONSUL.md

  ```

 - Consul topology
- Topology is Consul task schedule result, App Manager leader node will write this part.
+ Topology is Consul task schedule result, App Mesh leader node will write this part.
    For host dimension, each host is a key
    For task dimension, the result assemble to one key